What is the impact of inflation on an investment portfolio?

 What are the risks?

 As with other investments, the price of ILBs can fluctuate, and if real yields rise, the market value of an ILB will fall.
-Real yields can rise due to an increase in inflation, without a corresponding increase in nominal yields.
+Real yields can rise, without a corresponding increase in nominal yields.
 If held to maturity however, the market value fluctuations are irrelevant and an investor receives the par amount.
 In theory, a period of deflation could reduce this par amount.
 However, in practice most ILBs are issued with a deflation floor to mitigate this risk.